Bears’ offense struggles in opening loss to Packers

 Looking to stay healthy, Nagy barely played his biggest stars in the preseason.
 Trubisky was behind center for three plays in the first exhibition game, handing off each time.

+“Is it a preseason thing?
+No, it’s not a preseason thing,” he said.
+“Our defense, they played pretty well today not playing in the preseason.
+But what it comes down to is just us needing to be better.”

-While Trubisky struggled in Week 1, the Bears still had plenty of chances to escape with a victory.
+While Trubisky struggled, the Bears still had plenty of chances to escape with a victory.

 Green Bay was ahead 7-3 when Trubisky opened a third quarter drive with a 22-yard pass to Allen Robinson to the Bears 45.
 But two delay of game penalties helped kill the opportunity.